babel/babel/packages/babel-plugin-proposal-class-properties/README.md

   }
 ```

-Without `{ "loose": true }`, the above code will compile to the following, using `Object.definePropery`:
+Without `{ "loose": true }`, the above code will compile to the following, using `Object.defineProperty`:

 ```js
 var Bork = function Bork() {